 A Starting Price is the odds that a horse starts off at the beginning of a race, sometimes this is shortened to SP.
 The price is set by a number of variables as mentioned above.

-There are benefits to taking an SP over a fixed price but with many online bookmakers now offering best odds guaranteed this has been somewhat negated over the past few years.
+There are benefits to taking an SP over a fixed price or fixed odds but with many online bookmakers now offering the best odds guaranteed this has been somewhat negated over the past few years.